xu4-engine/u4/README.md

                       * The active profile name is shown on the introduction map view off the main menu.

     --quiet          Quiet mode - no sound or music.
     -q

     --scale <n>      Scale the original graphics by a factor of <n>.
     -s <n>           Factor <n> must be 1, 2, 3, 4, or 5.

     --verbose        Verbose output; prints out information useful for -v               trouble-shooting.

-ULTIMA 4 DOCUMENTATION
+Ultima 4 Documentation
 ----------------------

 Included with Ultima 4 for DOS, as downloaded from one of the above